 the computer turned on for half an hour and without executing any process, for example, with the fans running at minimum revolutions and with a fixed ambient temperature.

 However, how to clean thermal paste off cpu is usually a somewhat tedious task that requires us to be vigilant for many months to take temperatures, store and organize them.

 It is much easier to replace the paste on CPU pins from time to time.
 You only need a screwdriver (usually a star, almost all the screws of a computer have the same head), some patience, and a bit of skill.

 The method or process for a central processor or CPU is as follows for how to clean thermal paste off CPU.

 - The side cover of the computer opens.
 Although be careful with some boxes that have a fan that carries a cable inside the box, it has no loss.

 - The Heatsink is removed.
 This point is one of the most delicate since the Heatsink may use screws or pressure flaps.
 If you do not have the experience, it is advisable to go to the official website of the manufacturer of the Heatsink to study the method to follow.

 - Once the Heatsink is removed, we will have already separated it from the motherboard.
 The Processor can also be removed, removing it from the motherboard carefully (some models have pins that bend with their eyes).

-- Once the new thermal paste is applied, it is necessary to reassemble all the parts.
-Be careful because the Processor has a single possible position in the socket (usually marked in one of its corners) and has to enter without any pressure.
-If we have reinstalled the CPU on the motherboard, we must be careful not to move the Processor to avoid spilling thermal paste through other areas of the motherboard.
+- Once the new paste is applied, it is necessary to reassemble all the parts.
+Be careful because the Processor has a single possible position in the socket pins (usually marked in one of its corners) and has to enter without pressure.
+If we have reinstalled the CPU on the motherboard, we must be careful not to move the Processor to avoid spilling paste through other areas of the motherboard.